prometheus/proposals/proposals/0071-Entity/01-context.md

 ## Abstract

-This proposal introduces native support for **Entities** in Prometheus—a first-class representation of the things that produce telemetry, distinct from the telemetry they produce.
+This proposal introduces native support for **Entities** in Prometheus—a first-class concept representing **the "things" that produce telemetry**.

-Today, Prometheus relies on Info-type metrics to represent metadata about monitored objects: gauges with an `_info` suffix, a constant value of `1`, and labels containing the metadata.
-But this approach is fundamentally flawed: **the thing that produces metrics is not itself a metric**.
-A Kubernetes pod, a service instance, or a host are entities with their own identity and lifecycle—they should not be stored as time series with sample values.
+A Kubernetes pod, a service instance, a physical host—these are not metrics themselves, but rather the *sources* of metrics.
+They have their own identity, lifecycle, and attributes that provide context for understanding the telemetry they produce.
+Today, Prometheus lacks a native way to represent these "things".
+While the ecosystem has developed conventions (like info metrics) to work around this gap, Prometheus itself doesn't understand what these conventions represent.

-This conflation forces users to rely on verbose `group_left` joins to attach metadata to metrics, creates storage inefficiency for constant values, and loses the semantic distinction between what identifies an entity and what describes it.
+**This proposal establishes Entities as a foundational concept in Prometheus.** An Entity represents a distinct object of interest in your infrastructure or application—something that has an identity, produces telemetry, and whose metadata helps you understand that telemetry.

-By introducing Entities as a native concept, Prometheus can provide cleaner query ergonomics, optimized storage for metadata, explicit lifecycle management, and proper semantics that distinguish between identifying labels (what makes an entity unique) and descriptive labels (additional context about that entity).
+By making Entities first-class, this proposal enables Prometheus to support them consistently across all layers.
+Exposition formats gain semantics to declare entity information; SDKs provide clean abstractions for instrumenting entities; storage optimizes for entity metadata and relationships; the query language automatically correlates entity context with metrics; and alerting maintains stable alert identity as entity attributes change.

-This proposal also aligns with Prometheus's commitment to being the default store for OpenTelemetry metrics.
-OpenTelemetry's Entity model provides a well-defined structure for representing monitored objects, and native Entity support enables seamless translation between OTel Entities and Prometheus.
+This proposal also aligns with Prometheus's commitment to being the default store for OpenTelemetry metrics, which has a well-defined Entity model.
+Native Entity support enables seamless integration between OpenTelemetry's view of the world and Prometheus's.

 ---